mgreter/webmerge/README.md

 Features
 ========
-- Merge, join and minify CSS and JavaScript files
+- Merge, join and optimize CSS and JavaScript files
 - Optimize images with external tools (in parallel)
 - Create spritesets by annotating your css stylesheets
 - Can handle sprites optimized for high resolution displays
-- Optimize text files by removing UTF8 BOM and trailing whitespace
+- Optimize text files by removing UTF8 BOM and trailing whitespaces
-- Does not overwrite any files if a merge is not completely successfull
+- Commits all file changes only after a successfull merge
 - File watcher to recompile if a source file has changed

 To Do
 =====
-- Finish spriteset feature
+- Integrate a SASS/LESS processor
-- Integrate a SASS processor
+- Implement @license header handling
-- Add additional Optimizers (pngcrush, advzip, advmng)
+- Maybe add support for ImageMagick too

 Installing on Windows
 =====================